 This is what the groups of believers in the New Testament looked like.
 We should look like this too!

 The model is quite simple and reproducible.
 In general: Multiple means are available to begin gathering individuals committed to simple, organic principles and practice but the primary means is through committed prayer.
 Some examples of developing connection are: seeker Bible studies, LifeChange Partners, outreach to non-believers, neighborhood potluck meals, “Matthew parties,” service to others, giving away copies of the DBS Journal, volunteering as a neighborhood chaplain, etc..
 However, the best place to find a “person of peace” (Luke 10:6) is your current sphere of influence.
 Link here for a sample outline of the First 4 Gatherings (you could also consider a single meeting as an “Introduction to Restoration Fellowship” and cover the main ideas).
-When there are 4-5 people committed to God and to the guiding principles of being a Simple Organic Christian Community, it should prayerfully be considered whether you want to officially commit together as a Community.
-You may choose to mark this occasion with a celebration of new beginnings, or signing a Covenant of Commitment.
+When there are 4-5 people committed to God and to the guiding principles of being a Simple Organic Christian Community, the group should prayerfully consider whether they want to officially commit together as a Community.
+You may choose to mark this occasion with a celebration of new beginnings, or signing a Covenant of Commitment and Community Commitment.
 You can find recommendations on How To Meet, as well as using an easy to follow Bible study format called Disciples Bible Study, also explore our Frequently Asked Questions.

-As the Community grows together, it will also grow outwardly as members launch new communities, creating an organically connected network of Simple Organic Christian Communities.
+As the Community grows together, it will also grow outwardly as members launch new home churches, creating an organically connected network of Simple Organic Christian Communities.
 We think it works best to follow the “Chain Link” Principle.
 This encourages each person to remain connected to two groups, the one they are in now, which is their “family of origin,” and the one they are starting or have started, which is their new “nuclear family.”
 This helps people not feel like they are losing connection with family yet can still fulfill the kingdom mission of launching new communities.

 As disciples move to different cities or countries, either due to work/family reasons or purposefully in service to God, launching new communities starts all over again!